Flexible Devices Group

 Dipl.-Ing.
 Martin Kühn

-This project is funded as part of an industrial doctorate by the European Social Fund Plus (ESF Plus) or the Free State of Saxony and the Fraunhofer Institute for Electronic Nano Systems ENAS in the funding period from 2023 to 2027.
+This project is funded as part of an industrial doctorate by the European Social Fund Plus (ESF Plus) and the Free State of Saxony, respectively, as well as the Fraunhofer Institute for Electronic Nano Systems ENAS in the funding period from 2023 to 2027.

 E-mail: martin [dot] kuehn [at] doktorand [dot] tu-freiberg [dot] de